Web Applications

 Exercise: Simple form

-Create two files: `form.php` contain HTML form, `submit.php` handles submissions.
+Create two files: form.php contains HTML form, submit.php handles submissions.

-The form uses GET method and submits (using action) to the `submit.php file.
-The form must contain the following fields: name, age, luck, and inteligence.
+The form uses GET method and submits (using action) to the submit.php file.
+The form must contain the following fields: name, age, luck, and intelligence.
 Where age, luck and intelligence are numbers between 0 and 100.

-In the `submit.php` read arguments and check that all data were provided and that they meet requirements from the previous section.
-Render a page with information about invalid data and link back to the original article.
-If data are valid render a hello message based on age:
+In the submit.php, read query arguments and check that all data was provided and that they meet requirements from the previous section.
+Render a page with information about invalid data and link back to the original form.
+If data is valid, render a hello message based on age:

 • age <= 6 : You are so cute {name}.